 The Institute offers a risk assessment methodology for service change scenarios and consultative processes where public and stakeholder involvement, whether through consultation or other methodologies, is necessary.
-An examining approach ensures clients explore plans and proposals in relation to consultation or stakeholder engagement in a manner designed to help them become aware of where risk lies, build a risk profile, negate or minimise risk of challenge and design a robust and safer process.
+An examining approach ensures clients explore plans and proposals in relation to consultation or stakeholder engagement in a manner designed to help them become aware of where risks lie, build a risk profile, negate or minimise risk of challenge and design a robust and safer process.

-Facilitated by an Institute director or senior Associate, we invite you to set the scene before we take you through an exploration of risk ‘profiles’, asking ‘smart’ questions designed to draw out the information that will enable a safer, smoother process.
+Facilitated by an Institute Director or senior Associate, we invite you to set the scene before we take you through an exploration of risk ‘profiles’, asking ‘smart’ questions designed to draw out the information that will enable a safer, smoother process.

-Prior to a workshop we brief you on what will be required, who you should involve and information you need to share.
-The outputs of the workshop are summarised in a report that details the risks faced, recommendations for reducing and mitigating options.
+Prior to a workshop, we brief you on what will be required, who you should involve and information you need to share.
+The outputs of the workshop are summarised in a report that details the challenges faced and recommendations

 To our knowledge, no project that has started with an Institute risk workshop has faced a legal challenge.
 We use our best endeavours to reduce such risks.
-These sessions are best used at the outset of a project but can be introduced any stage prior to a consultation starting.
+These sessions are best undertaken at the outset of a project but can be introduced any stage prior to a consultation starting.

-- Assess the circumstances as High, Medium or Low risk – against specific criteria
+• Assess the circumstances as High, Medium or Low risk – against specific criteria